Only

 —————————————————————-

-answers have been written for other topics.
-You have to “translate” it
+The answers have been written for other topics.
+You have to “translate” it to your question.
+Not everything is meant for your question.
+Do yourself a favor, read until

-is not that simple to answer this question in a few words, because
+It is not that simple to answer this question in a few words, because there are a two oposite forces that influance the price of gold.

 I will mix old answers with new written words to win time.